structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Pages & Templates.md

-## Templates & Content Elements
+## Templates and Content Elements
 Template and content elements contain text or markup that is output directly into the page, instead of building structure from nested HTML elements.
 They have a content type setting that controls how the text is processed before rendering - Markdown, AsciiDoc, and several other markup dialects are automatically converted to HTML, while plaintext, XML, JSON, and other formats are output as-is.

 Content elements are the simpler variant: they output their text and cannot have children.
 Template elements can have children, but this is where they differ fundamentally from HTML elements.

 Note that when using a template element as the root of a page, it must include the `DOCTYPE` declaration that an HTML element would output automatically.

 ### Composable Page Structures
 Unlike HTML elements, templates do not render their children automatically.
 If you don't explicitly call `render(children)`, the children exist in the page tree but produce no output.
 This is intentional as it gives you full control over placement rather than forcing a fixed parent-child rendering order.

 The result is a composable system.
 A template can define a layout with multiple insertion points - a sidebar, a navigation area, a main content section - and then render specific children into each slot.
-Using the render() function, you control exactly where each child appears in the output.
+Using the `render()` function, you control exactly where each child appears in the output.
 This lets you build complex page structures from reusable, composable building blocks.

 ### Including External Content
 You can also use `include()` or `includeChild()` in a template to pull content from other parts of the page tree or from objects in the database.

 ### Appearance
 Template elements appear as expandable tree items with an application icon, showing their name or `#template` when unnamed.
-Content elements are not expandable because they cannot have children.
-They display a document icon and show the first few words of their content, or `#content` when empty.
+Content elements are not expandable because they cannot have children - they display a document icon and show the first few words of their content, or `#content` when empty.
+Elements configured as repeaters display a yellow icon.
+Rename template elements to better communicate their purpose.

+### Interaction
-Template elements can be renamed to better communicate their purpose.
-Both element types have a lock icon on the right that opens the Access Control dialog.
-As with other element types, the icon's appearance indicates visibility settings: no icon means both visibility flags are enabled, a lock icon with a key means only one flag is enabled.
+The lock icon on the right indicates visibility settings: no icon means both visibility flags are enabled, a lock icon with a key means only one flag is enabled.
+When you hover over a template or content element, the context menu icon appears.
+You can also open the context menu by right-clicking the element.
+Left-clicking selects it in the page tree and opens the detail settings in the main area.
+Clicking the lock icon opens the Access Control dialog.

-### Access Control Dialog
-Clicking the lock icon on the page element opens the access control dialog for that element.

 ### The General Tab

-TODO
+The General tab of template and content elements contains the name field and the following four configuration options, which work the same as on HTML elements:

+#### Function Query
+An auto-script field for defining repeater queries.
+This allows you to write a script expression that retrieves data to be iterated over by the repeater.

+#### Data Key
+Specifies the data key for the repeater.
+This defines the variable name under which each item from the Function Query result will be available during iteration.
+Note that data keys with the same names in nested repeaters overwrite each other.

+#### Show Conditions
+Defines when the element should be shown.
+The element is rendered only when this expression evaluates to true.
+Show conditions are evaluated at rendering time, before the page rendering engine starts rendering the element.
+For example: `me.isAdmin` to show the element only to admin users.
+This is an auto-script field.

+#### Hide Conditions
+Like Show Conditions, but defines when the element should be hidden.
+The element is not rendered when this expression evaluates to true.
+This is also an auto-script field evaluated at rendering time.

 ### The Advanced Tab